kakwa/puppet-samba/README.md

 and it's associated shares, but as it's possible to remove/modify/add any samba parameters this module can be used for any samba setup.

-For now it only support Samba AD DC deployment (work in progress).

 For now it only works under CentOS/RedHat.

 ## Setup